St George's Church, Avenida de Pries 1, 29016 Malaga

 We are a vibrant, multi-cultural congregation with members from Britain, the U.S., Nigeria, Canada, Spain and many other countries.
 We welcome many tourists to our services as Malaga grows in popularity as a tourist and cruise ship destination and our visitors often comment on the warmth of their welcome here.

-Holy Communion (occasionally Morning Prayer) is celebrated every Sunday at 11.00 a.m, followed by refreshments after the service and wine and tapas on the first Sunday of the month.
+Holy Communion (occasionally Morning Prayer) is celebrated every Sunday at 11.00 a.m, followed by refreshments and fellowship after the service

 For further information, please contact the Wardens:

 The nearest Public car park to St George's is Parking Cervantes,

 next to the Bullring, about 250 metres from the Church.
 There is